RazorSiM/razworks/content/keycaps/gmk-avanguardia.md

 The GB will run from the **15th of December** to the **15th of January**!
 We are setting up the prices and there will be a collaboration with [Artkey](https://artkeyuniverse.com/) for a good lokin' artisan.
-More to come in the next days, untill then there's an official proxy for the US too.
-It's [Vala Supply](https://vala.supply/) and I'm very happy to work with him!
+More to come in the next days, untill then there are official proxies for the US and Oceania too.
+They are [Vala Supply](https://vala.supply/) and [Switchkeys](https://www.switchkeys.com.au/) and I'm very happy to work with them!

 Proxy Recap